dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.71
+Ultimate Whitecream addon update	Version 1.1.72

-Fixed: YourPorn

-Minor fix: PornDoe
+Fixed mostly: DaftSex

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12